 Description

-Chilled water is used to cool and dehumidify air in mid- to large-size commercial, industrial, and institutional facilities.
-Water chillers can be water-cooled, air-cooled, or evaporatively cooled.
-Water-cooled systems can provide efficiency and environmental impact advantages over air-cooled systems.
+Chilled water cool and dehumidify air in mid- to large-size commercial, industrial, and institutional facilities.
+Chillers come in water-cooled, air-cooled, or evaporatively cooled systems.
+Water-cooled systems tend to offer better efficiency and environmental benefits than air-cooled ones.

-In industrial application, chilled water or other liquid from the chiller is pumped through process or laboratory equipment.
-Industrial chillers are used for controlled cooling of products, mechanisms and factory machinery in a wide range of industries.
-They are often used in the plastic industries, injection and blow molding, metal working cutting oils, welding equipment, die-casting and machine tooling, chemical processing, pharmaceutical formulation, food and beverage processing, paper and cement processing, vacuum systems, X-ray diffraction, power supplies and power generation stations, analytical equipment, semiconductors, compressed air and gas cooling.
-They are also used to cool high-heat specialized items such as MRI machines and lasers, and in hospitals, hotels and campuses.
+In industrial settings, chilled water or other liquids from the chiller flow through process or laboratory equipment.
+Industries use industrial chillers for controlled cooling of products, machinery, and factory equipment.
+Common uses include plastic processing, injection and blow molding, metalworking cutting oils, welding equipment, die-casting, machine tooling, chemical processing, pharmaceutical formulation, food and beverage production, paper and cement processing, vacuum systems, X-ray diffraction, power supplies, power generation stations, analytical equipment, semiconductors, and compressed air or gas cooling.
+Chillers also cool specialized equipment such as MRI machines and lasers, as well as provide cooling in hospitals, hotels, and campuses.

 Decentralized chillers are usually small in size and cooling capacity, usually from 0.2 to 10 short tons (0.179 to 8.929 long tons; 0.181 to 9.072 t).
 Centralized chillers generally have capacities ranging from ten tons to hundreds or thousands of tons.